coderefinery/manuals/onboarding.md

 ## Team responsibilities

 According to project plan: Engagement in project activities.
 It is up to you, which activities you would like to join.
-Individuals time is not tracked.
-But organizations are tracked, if original person month promise has been fulfilled.
+Please let the project manager know if you are unavailable for multiple weeks/months.

 ## CodeRefinery activities you may want to join